September 18, 2014

 About the Program

-- Project Initiation; Winning Charter Definition with SweetSpot Analysis and Statement of Work (SOW)
+- Project Initiation; Winning Charter Definition with SweetSpot Analysis

 - Economic/Business Case Establishment for the Project